 What is the range of home prices?

-Currently, prices range from approximately the high $300ks to the high $900ks.
+Currently, prices range from approximately the $400ks to $1M+.

 What is the range in home square footage?